 Erin Smalley serves as the Marriage Strategic Spokesperson for Focus on the Family's marriage ministry and develops content for the marriage department.
 In addition to her work at Focus, Smalley is a conference speaker.
 She presents with her husband, Dr. Greg Smalley, at marriage enrichment seminars where they guide husbands and wives in taking steps toward enjoying deeply satisfying marriages.
 She also speaks to women on faith, family and the importance of healthy friendships.

 Greg SmalleyView Bio

-Dr. Greg Smalley serves as the vice president of Family Ministries at Focus on the Family.
+Dr. Greg Smalley serves as the vice president of Marriage at Focus on the Family.
 In this role, he develops and oversees initiatives that prepare individuals for marriage, strengthen and nurture existing marriages and help couples in marital crises.
-Greg also oversees Focus' parenting initiatives that equip mothers and fathers with biblical principles and counsel for raising healthy, resilient children.
-Prior to joining Focus, Greg worked for the Center for Relationship Enrichment at John Brown University and as President of the National Institute of Marriage.
-He is the author of more than 10 books including Fight Your Way to a Better Marriage and The DNA of Relationships.
-Greg and his wife, Erin, reside in Colorado Springs, Colo., and have four children.
+Prior to joining Focus, Smalley worked for the Center for Relationship Enrichment at John Brown University and as President of the National Institute of Marriage.
+He is the author of 12 books including Crazy Little Thing Called Marriage, Fight Your Way to a Better Marriage and The DNA of Relationships.